Łowicz Cathedral

 It is a church located in the old market square, called "Mazowiecki Wawel" resting place of 12 archbishops of Gniezno and primates of Poland.
 On November 13, 2012, the building was included in the list of historical monuments in Poland.

 Originally, this place was a wooden church funded in 1100, probably by Prince Władysław I Herman.
 After a new temple was built in the Gothic style.
 On 25 April 1433 was elevated to the rank of collegiate church.

 The Temple was severely damaged during the battle of Bzura in 1939.
 After the war it was renewed.
-On 25 March 1992, Pope John Paul II created the Diocese of Lowicz, bringing the church to the dignity of the cathedral.
+On 25 March 1992, Pope John Paul II created the Diocese of Łowicz, bringing the church to the dignity of the cathedral.
 During his Apostolic Journey the Pope visited Łowicz and June 14, 1999, granted the cathedral the title of minor basilica.